jerolimov/openshift/notes/cluster.md

     ./openshift-install create cluster --log-level debug
     ```

-    This will take ~ x minutes to setup a cluster.
+    This will take ~35 minutes to setup a cluster.

 5. Destroy your cluster if not needed anymore: